nodejs/node/doc/api/dgram.markdown

-## dgram
+## UDP / Datagram Sockets

 Datagram sockets are available through `require('dgram')`.
-Datagrams are most commonly handled as IP/UDP messages, but they can also be used over Unix domain sockets.
+Datagrams are most commonly handled as IP/UDP messages but they can also be used over Unix domain sockets.

 ### Event: 'message'